SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 ### Issuer Setup

-Refer to this [folder](/models/issuer-onboarding) at the base of this repository for more information on the interfaces and templates used in this section.
+Refer to this [folder](/models/issuer-onboarding) for more information on the interfaces and templates used in this section.

 #### Create Issuer Contracts